Tnemlec/OnlineNewsAnalysis/README.md

  How to use the API ?
  Open a terminal and lauch the app<i></i>.py file

-    C:> py app.py
  Now that the server is listening you can execute the client (API_client_exemple.py) and it will print you the accuracy of the prediction for the first 4000 elements.
 This can be modify in the API_client_exemple.py

 # Credit